 About Bill Cook

-In partnership with his wife, Gayle Cook, Bill Cook has been instrumental in the preservation of many treasured historic sites, in Bloomington and elsewhere in the state.
+In partnership with his wife, Gayle Cook, Bill Cook was instrumental in the preservation of many treasured historic sites, in Bloomington and elsewhere in the state.
 Bloomington's Courthouse Square owes much of its picturesque beauty to the efforts of the Cooks.

-Indiana University has also benefited from Mr. Cook's generosity.
-He has endowed a scholarship in the Wells Scholars Program and given substantial research funding to the College of Arts and Sciences and the Schools of Business, Education, Medicine, and Music.
+Indiana University also benefited from Mr. Cook's generosity.
+He endowed a scholarship in the Wells Scholars Program and gave substantial research funding to the College of Arts and Sciences and the Schools of Business, Education, Medicine, and Music.
 He provided new band uniforms for IU's "Marching Hundred" and donated the lights at Memorial Stadium.

 He died in April 2011.